-What is Breast Ironing?
+What is Breast Ironing or Flattening

-It is a cultural practice of ironing the breasts of young girls, mostly pubescent girls with hot objects to suppress or delay the growth of breasts in an effort to protect them from sexual abuse.
-In the areas this is practiced men believe that when young girls develop breast they are ready for sex and thus are considered as fair game.
-Thus mostly the mothers of young girls or other elderly women of the family in attempt to hide any signs of pubertal development practice breast ironing.
+It is a cultural practice of ironing or ( flattening )the breasts of young girls, mostly pubescent girls, with hot objects to suppress or delay the growth of breasts to protect them from sexual abuse.
+In the areas this is practiced, men believe that when young girls develop breasts, they are ready for sex and thus are considered fair game.
+Thus mostly the mothers of young girls or other older women of the family, in an attempt to hide any signs of pubertal development, practice breast ironing.

-Where it is practiced?
+Where is it practiced?

 Is there a law against it?

 I am surprised that it is not technically illegal.
 While there is no specific law against this practice, it surely is child abuse.
 The person inflicting the damage to the child can be held accountable in court for physical and mental abuse (and perhaps sexual).

 If you are being subjected to breast ironing or were a victim of this cruel cultural practice, please know that you are not alone, and help is available.
 Please call The Child Help National Child Abuse Hotline (1-800) 422-4453 for USA and Canada, 0800 1111 for Childline UK, and 1800 55 1800 for Kids Help Line Australia.

 Professional help is available 24/7; you need to call.
 If you are in the UK and above 18, you can call the free, confidential Action on Elder Abuse helpline on 0808 808 8141.
 For Australia, You can call 131114 Lifeline Australia.